douglasteeple/DIGITS_Traffic_Signs/README.md

 <img height="480" src="TrafficSignsClassification/AlexNet/TrafficSignsDataSet-1.png"/>
 <img height="480" src="TrafficSignsClassification/AlexNet/TrafficSignsDataSet-2.png"/>

 THe only difference between LeNet vs GoogLeNet / AlexNet datasets was that the former images size was stretched to 32x32 and the latter 256x256 pixels.
+In all models the number of epochs parameter was set to 5.

 The results for AlexNet and GoogLeNet as shown below were poor.
 AlexNet achieved only 80% accuracy: